Sivan Yaari: Innovation: Africa

 In 2008, Yaari founded Innovation: Africa a nonprofit organization that brings innovative Israeli solar, water and agricultural technologies to rural villages throughout Africa.
-The organization has completed over 1000 projects in remote villages, providing electricity and clean water to more than 5 million people across 10 African countries.
+The organization has completed over 1400 projects in remote villages, providing electricity and clean water to more than 6 million people across 10 African countries.

 Innovation: Africa maintains headquarters in both New York and Herzliya Pituah.

 Recognition

 Sivan and her organization, Innovation: Africa, have received multiple awards for their work.

 Since 2012, Innovation: Africa has had a special consultative status to the United Nations Economic and Social Council (ECOSOC).
 Thanks to Innovation: Africa's transparent and live monitoring of its projects, it was granted the United Nations Innovation Award.

 Yaari received the "Light of Israel Award" from the Israeli Ministry of Foreign Affairs and has been recognized as one of the most "Inspiring Israeli this Decade" by Grapevine; one of the “50 Most Influential Women in Israel” by Forbes; one of the "Top 10 Most Influential Israelis in International Business, science, and Culture” by NoCamels and one of the “Top 100 People Positively Influencing Jewish Life” by Algemeiner Journal;

-She was selected to light a torch at the celebration of Israel's 75th Independence Day.
+She was selected to light a torch at the celebration of Israel's 75th Independence Day in 2023.

 In 2023, Yaari was listed as one of the world's top 50 most influential Jews by the Jerusalem Post.

 In recognition of her work across rural Africa, in 2024 Sivan was awarded the Bertie Lubner Humanitarian Award by the South Africa Jewish Report magazine.

+Yaari was named a YPO Global Impact Award Honoree by Young Presidents' Organization (YPO) in recognition of her leadership and impact across more than 1,400 villages and 6 million people in Africa.